 Making salsa is medicinal.
 It's a ritual.
 It's magic.
 Its pica is a pleasure even when it burns too much.

 DJ Despeinada will spin all salsa records because she loves a theme.

 Beto De León

 Siempre Verde: Music for Feeling & Healing #11 has been a jubilant return to each other.
-Beto and I go way back to our San Anto Cultural Arts/El Placazo Barrio Newspaper days when I first got the coordinator job and immediately partnered up Placazo community into mentor/mentee pairs.
+Beto and I go way back to our San Anto Cultural Arts/El Placazo Barrio Newspaper days when I first got the coordinator job.

 Q & A with Sheila

 After ten years DJ-ing professionally, prolifically, and with panache, I decided I needed an official logo.

 Linda was the obvious choice, and I am always so honored when she says YES to my commissions.

 Yet again, we worked so well together.
 She listened to my vision, made it her own, and then gracefully included my revision suggestions such as the cloudy sky motif on the vinyl record (it was gray at first).